GeethanadhP/xml-avro/README.md

   xsdFile: "somefile.xsd"       # Source of XSD
   avscFile: "books.avsc"        # Avsc file to save as - Optional (Uses the xsdFile to assume the output)
   stringTimestamp: true         # Represent timestamp as string instead of long
-  ignoreHiveKeyword: true       # Do not suffix field name with `_value` when matching Hive keywords.
+  ignoreHiveKeywords: true      # Do not suffix field name with `_value` when matching Hive keywords.
 Default value is false.
 ```